radarsymphony/radarsymphony.github.io/content/about/_index.md

 Hello!

 My name is Grey.
 This site contains documentation for projects I've worked on or technical insights I've had while troubleshooting.
+It is my attempt to create the articles I wish I found when I researching how to do something.

 Learn more about me on [github](https://github.com/radarsymphony).